HesselM/rpicross_notes/02-network.md

     XCS~$ sudo mount /dev/sdb2 /home/pi/rpi/mnt
     ```

-1. If required, configure ipadress handling.
-For example, use a static ipaddress (`192.168.1.100`) as an fallback, when DHCP fails:
+1. If required, configure the ipaddress handling on the RPi.
+For example, you can use a static ipaddress (e.g. `192.168.1.100`) as an fallback, when DHCP fails:
     ```
     XCS~$ sudo nano /home/pi/rpi/mnt/etc/dhcpcd.conf
     ```